-In February 2017, CLOT Magazine in collaboration with LASER Leonardo, organised a roundtable discussion on ‘Interspecies Creativity’.
-The idea came out after our talk in one of the LASER events celebrated during 2016.
-In that talk, CLOT Magazine presented artists using living organisms and biological systems as material, model and metaphor.
-Ranging from lower order life forms, like bacteria and slime mould, to higher order life forms like worms, bees, ants, spiders, jellyfishes and even fishes and birds, the artists establish a particular creative relationship with them.
+In February 2017, CLOT Magazine, in collaboration with LASER Leonardo, organised a roundtable discussion on ‘Interspecies Creativity’.
+The idea came out after our talk at one of the LASER events celebrated in 2016.
+In that talk, CLOT Magazine presented artists using living organisms and biological systems as material, models and metaphors.
+Ranging from lower-order life forms, like bacteria and slime mould, to higher-order life forms, like worms, bees, ants, spiders, jellyfish and even fishes and birds, the artists establish a particular creative relationship with them.

 During the last three decades, we have beheld profound changes in our society, not only in the political and economic sphere but also in the sociological and artistic spheres.
-Artists using biology as a medium have catalysed a rethinking of the ethical implications of the scientific research on one hand; and of the cognitive frames and concepts such as biosemiotics on the other one.
+Artists using biology as a medium have catalysed a rethinking of the ethical implications of scientific research on one hand; and cognitive frames and concepts such as biosemiotics on the other.
 Biosemiotics is a bridge between biology and linguistics.
 According to the Oxford Dictionary of Biochemistry and Molecular Biology, Biosemiotics is “the study of signs, communication and information in living organisms”.